andreasvc/disco-dop/docs/cli/treetransforms.rst

 --tailmarker    mark rightmost child (the head if headrules are applied), to
                 avoid cyclic rules when ``--leftunary`` and ``--rightunary`` are used.
---transforms=x  specify names of tree transformations to apply; for possible
-                names, cf. :mod:`discodop.treebanktransforms` module.
---reverse       reverse the transformations given by ``--transform``